Home » 25 Foods That Parrots Should NOT Eat (And Why!)

 • Premature death.

 The larger the seed or pit, the more cyanide it contains.
-Unfortunately, parrots often find fruit pits tasty and fun to crack open.
-It’s advisable to remove the pit from the fruit first.
+Unfortunately, parrots often find fruit pits intriguing and fun to crack open.
+We strongly recommend removing the pit from the fruit first.

 what foods can kill a parrot?